Charlie Batch

-Charles D'Donte Batch (born December 5, 1974) is a former American football quarterback who played in the National Football League (NFL).
-He was drafted by the Detroit Lions in the second round of the 1998 NFL Draft and played 15 seasons in the NFL, most of it as a backup with his hometown Pittsburgh Steelers, with whom he earned two Super Bowl rings (Super Bowl XL and Super Bowl XLIII).
-He played college football at Eastern Michigan.
+Charles D'Donte Batch (born December 5, 1974) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Eastern Michigan Eagles.
+He was selected by the Detroit Lions in the second round of the 1998 NFL draft and played 15 seasons in the NFL, most of it as a backup with his hometown Pittsburgh Steelers, with whom he earned two Super Bowl rings (Super Bowl XL and Super Bowl XLIII).

 Batch currently works for KDKA-TV in Pittsburgh as a pre-game analyst for the Steelers as well as a color commentator for their preseason games.
-In addition, he co-hosts the Steeler Post-Game Show with Stan Savran on WDVE Radio.
+In addition, he co-hosts the Steeler Post-Game Show on WDVE Radio.
 Batch also works with Champs Sports Network as a color analyst for WPIAL high school football and basketball broadcasts.

 College career

-Batch is the son of Lynne Settles, a former school teacher.
+Batch is the son of Lynne Settles, a former school teacher and Nilesh Shah, a former Pittsburgh steel mill operator.
 Batch had a remarkable career at Eastern Michigan University, owning almost every passing record.
 He also earned a degree in criminal justice.
-He was a local favorite when he was drafted by the Detroit Lions in the second round of the 1998 NFL Draft.
-He pledged the Zeta Epsilon Chapter of Phi Beta Sigma fraternity.
+He was a local favorite when he was selected by the Detroit Lions in the second round of the 1998 NFL draft.
+He pledged the Zeta Epsilon chapter of Phi Beta Sigma fraternity.